 🇻🇳 What about this famous Vietnamese ETF ?

-VanEck, US investment management firm created more than 70 years ago is providing VNM this well known “Vietnam ETF” to investors who want to get into the vietnamese stock market.
+VanEck, US investment management firm created more than 70 years ago is providing VNM : the well known “Vietnam ETF” allowing investors to get into the vietnamese stock market.
 They are owning shares of Vingroup, Vinhomes, Vietnamese banks, F&B brands, manufacturers, etc … that provide a real exposure on the Vietnam market.

 🤔 How to get started and buy your first stock in Vietnam ?

 Either you choose to open a local brokerage account among the famous broker companies we listed down on this article, either you want to get diversified by keeping your savings outside of Vietnam and being able to buy and sell stocks from overseas.
 We would recommend you the second option and invite you to consult our in-depth article focusing on investing offshore through legit brokers.

 Risks of Investing in the Vietnamese Stock Market

 Even though the country’s rapid growth rate is pulling the equity markets up and becoming the main reason why so many wise investors are starting to have a look in the Vietnamese stock market, be aware that you should remain cautious.